ducky0518/rclone-file_indexer/README.md

 ## 📌 Intended Use Case

-> You want to scan files from various remotes (e.g. HTTP, SFTP, Google Drive), **save listings** of those directories locally, and later be able to **search filenames offline**, even when the remote is no longer accessible.
+> You want to scan files from various remotes (e.g. HTTP, SFTP, Google Drive), **save listings** of those directories locally, and later be able to **search filenames across all indexed sites**, even when the remote is no longer accessible or you're offline.

 ---